BigPolarBear1/factorization_v3/README.md

 I figured out I can use my number theoretical findings to do exactly that.
 It was right there infront of me all along..

+Its literally just looking for a similar value mod n amongst the roots for a given squared coefficient combination.
+Which I know how to do, easy.

 Enjoy the post-factorization world in a couple of days 🐻‍❄️✌️